A Survey on Code-Based Cryptography: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Jean-Pierre Tillich, Nicolas Sendrier and Thomas Debris-Alazard for fruitful discussions.
+The authors would also like to thank Giovanni Tognolini and the anonymous reviewers for pointing out some of the typos.

-The first author is supported by the Swiss National Science Foundation grant number 195290.
-The second and third author are supported by armasuisse Science and Technology (Project Nr.: CYD C-2020010).
+Violetta Weger is supported by the Swiss National Science Foundation grant number 195290 and by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement no. 899987.

+Niklas Gassner and Joachim Rosenthal are supported by armasuisse Science and Technology (Project Nr.: CYD C-2020010).